Even though globalization affects the world’s economies in a very positive way, its negative side should not be forgotten. Discuss.

 Secondly, several companies from the more developed countries have already ventured to establish foreign operations or branches to take advantage of the low cost of labor in the poorer countries.
 This kind of business activity will provide more influx of cash or investment funds into the less developed countries.

-However, one cannot deny the negative effects which have derived from globalization.
+However, one cannot deny the negative effects which derived from globalization.
 One crucial social aspect is the risk and danger of epidemic diseases which can easily be spread as the transportation becomes easier and faster in today’s advanced society.
 This is evidenced in the recent birds flu disease which has infected most Asian countries over a short period of time.

 As large corporations invest or take over many offshore businesses, a modern form of colonization will also evolve which may pose certain power pressure on the local governments of the less developed countries.
 Unemployment rates in the more developed regions such as Europe may also escalate as corporations choose to outsource to the cheaper work force from Asian countries.

-In conclusion.
-I like to reiterate that globalization is inevitable and we must urge individuals, companies and governments to use a more balanced approach by taking the appropriate steps to deal with matters relating to the financial or economical gains verses the social, political or ecological concerns of the world.
+In conclusion. to reiterate that globalization is inevitable and we must urge individuals, companies and governments to use a more balanced approach by taking the appropriate steps to deal with matters relating to the financial or economical gains verses the social, political or ecological concerns of the world.

 This essay is too long, 318 words instead of 250-265.
 Otherwise (except for some minor grammatical errors) it is a very nice work.
 It covers the task, has the right structure, the paragraphs are coherent and are logically connected by elegantly used linking words, the structure of sentences is fine and so is your vocabulary.
 Seems worthy of Band 7.5 or 8.